oxidecomputer/helios/README.md

 You can see that your updated packages are now running:

 ```
-$ pkg list -Hv SUNWcs
+$ pkg list -Hv system/kernel
-pkg://on-nightly/SUNWcs@0.5.11-1.0.999999:20201204T223805Z                   i--
+pkg://on-nightly/system/kernel@0.5.11-2.0.999999:20240129T090642Z            i--
 ```

-Critically, the `SUNWcs` package shown here comes from the `on-nightly` publisher (your local files) and has a quick build version (`1.0.999999`).
+Critically, the `system/kernel` package shown here comes from the `on-nightly` publisher (your local files) and has a quick build version (`2.0.999999`).

-#### Running a package repository server and installing somewhere else
+#### Installing: on another machine, using a package repository server

 If you have a build machine and a separate set of test machine(s), you may wish to use the package repository server (`pkg.depotd`) on your build machine.
 You